What can’t you live without?

 Feng Shui is an environmental science

-Every ancient culture had their version of environmental science – Indian, Native American, Celts, Scandinavians, Ancient Greeks & Romans, to list a few.
+Every ancient culture had their version of environmental science.
+Indian, Native American, Celts, Scandinavians, Ancient Greeks & Romans, to list a few.
 Which is why there are many schools of Feng Shui, which can be confusing unless you know what school you’re in.
-All schools of Feng Shui have a common purpose however – to enhance the spaces around you that correspond to your health, wealth, work, relationships, creativity, career, personal growth, travel, and peace of mind.
+All schools of Feng Shui have a common purpose however.
+To enhance the spaces around you that correspond to your health, wealth, work, relationships, creativity, career, personal growth, travel, and peace of mind.

 The effect of ch’i isn’t limited to what you can see.
 What your rooms contain.
 How the furniture is arranged.
 The colours, shapes and textures used in decoration.
 The affect the sun has on the building as the earth orbits.
 The property’s relationship to its setting.
 Etc. Etc.